 - Completed Application for Admission - Official transcripts from all post-secondary institutions attended or from which a degree was earned. - Lancaster Theological Seminary admits students to master's degrees who have an accredited baccalaureate degree or its educational equivalent and meet any other requirements specified for that master's degree (ATS Standard 7.4).
-Students without an accredited baccalaureate degree or its equivalent may be admitted to a master's degree upon documenting through rigorous means that said students are prepared to do master's level work. - Doctor's applicants: Evidence of a Master of Divinity degree earned from an institution accredited by The Association of Theological Schools in the United States and Canada (ATS), or its educational equivalent2 (as defined in Section 17). - Two letters of reference - Biographical Essay - Master's and unclassified applicants should submit an essay of no more than 3 pages (double-spaced) addressing their life experiences, vocational interests, educational goals and gifts for ministry. - Doctor's applicants should submit an essay of not more than five pages (double-spaced) addressing their ministerial contexts, vocational interests, educational goals, gifts for ministry, and potential interests for final project. - Certificate applicants should submit a statement (no more than one page) explaining their interest in seminary studies and gifts for ministry. - Application fee - If requested, an interview with a member of the Admissions Team - Child Abuse and Criminal Background Checks are required of all who are registered for resident courses at Lancaster Seminary.
-This must be completed before the application is reviewed by the Admissions Committee. - Test of English as a Foreign Language (TOEFL) may be required of any applicant whose first language is not English. - For the Doctor of Ministry, admission can only be granted if a person has completed the MDiv (or its equivalent) at least three years prior to beginning the Doctor of Ministry and been employed or otherwise working in ministry.
-This 3-Year Rule is subject to the exception articulated in Section 17.
+Students without an accredited baccalaureate degree or its equivalent may be admitted to a master's degree upon documenting through rigorous means that said students are prepared to do master's level work. - Two letters of reference - Biographical Essay - Master's and unclassified applicants should submit an essay of no more than 3 pages (double- spaced) addressing their life experiences, vocational interests, educational goals and gifts for ministry. - Certificate applicants should submit a statement (no more than one page) explaining their interest in seminary studies and gifts for ministry. - Application fee - If requested, an interview with a member of the Admissions Team - Child Abuse and Criminal Background Checks are required of all who are registered for resident courses at Lancaster Seminary.
+This must be completed before the application is reviewed by the Admissions Committee. - Test of English as a Foreign Language (TOEFL) may be required of any applicant whose first language is not English.